pytrackdat/pytrackdat/tutorial.md

 ### Step 3: Simplify and Deduplicate Data

 * Don't have anything except primary keys in more than one place
+	* Only use primary keys for referencing rows from other tables
 * Exactly one row in a spreadsheet per instance
 * TODO: where to talk about primary keys?